-The Network Management Abstraction Layer (NMAL) will extend perfSONAR capabilities to include automated network topology discovery and tracking in the Unified Network Information Service (UNIS), and incorporate that into overall operations of the OSiRIS infrastructure.
+The Network Management Abstraction Layer (NMAL) will extend perfSONAR capabilities to include automated network topology discovery and tracking in the Unified Network Information Service (UNIS), and incorporate Software Defined Networking (SDN) into overall operations of the OSiRIS infrastructure.

 The Periscope UNIS data store exposes a RESTful interface for information necessary to perform data logistics.
 The data store can hold measurements from BLiPP or network topology inferred through various agents.

 BLiPP is a flexible framework for collecting host metrics for reporting back to the network information store.
 Every OSiRIS node runs a BLiPP agent.
 These agents may reside in both the end hosts (monitoring end-to-end network status) and dedicated diagnostic hosts inside networks.
 The latter deployment can help isolate section failures of networks.
 In our context the perfSonar nodes deployed at each member site and many client/user sites function as diagnostic hosts but the BLiPP agent is also running on our end hosts.

 Authentication to NMAL components is done using normal signup and shibboleth single sign on.
 The ‘dlt-web’ application generates a pair of keys per users which are signed by its certificate and are made available for download.

 These signed keys can be used by other applications like blipp, ibp-server and ceph for AA with UNIS.

 Deployed at each site is an SDN controller which is linked to the OSiRIS switch at that site (Dell Z9100).
 They are centrally managed by a core SDN controller fed information from the UNIS data store.

 The configuration to enable this is fairly simple.
 An openflow instance is required, and vlans on the switch must be configured to be part of that instance.
 In the absence of any openflow configuration from the controller the VLANs continue to behave as normal.